 Cleaning up the NC900HDC is identical to cleaning up the J8006HDS.
 Disassemble the juicer by loosening a few knobs.
 All of the parts are easily accessible.
 You should clean the pulp and juice bowls, hopper, auger, and lid daily, but you won’t mind because the cleaning requires just three minutes.
 You should clean the parts of the juicer more thoroughly once a week, and like the J8006HDS, the detachable parts are dishwasher safe on the top rack.

 - You should clean the pulp and juice bowls, hopper, auger, and lid daily, but all the parts are easily accessible and disassemble easily.
 Cleaning requires just three minutes.

 - The oval feeding tube measures 2 inches long x 1 1/2 inches wide, and that is larger than the feeding tube of many other Omega juicers; less chopping of ingredients is required, reducing preparation time.

-- With its 2-horsepower motor, its stainless steel case and screen, and its larger auger and screen, the NC900HDC can offer five adjustable pressure settings.
+- With its 2-horsepower motor, its stainless steel case, and its larger auger and screen, the NC900HDC can offer five adjustable pressure settings.

 - This juicer comes with two juicing screens and six nozzles including a juice cone, a homogenizing cone, a breadstick nozzle, a round pasta nozzle, and a flat pasta nozzle.